Fear of Motion – Kinetophobia

-The Fear of Motion is Technically Known as Kinetophobia and although many people may not experience motion as a fear, there are plenty of people who find that motion can cause them sickness.
+The fear of Motion is also known as Kinetophobia and although many people may not experience motion as a fear, there are plenty of people who find that motion can cause them sickness.

 It is perfectly conceivable that if the ‘sick’ feeling is intense enough, that some people would develop an aversion to motion which might evolve into a fear at some later point.